Im-Rises/Chip8topia/README.md

 ## Description

-Chip8topia is a Chip8 emulator written in C++ for Windows, Linux and WebAssembly.
+Chip8topia is a Chip8 emulator written in C++ for Windows, Linux, macOS and WebAssembly.
 It uses OpenGL/WebGL for the rendering and ImGui for the UI.
 The application is compiled with CMake and uses Vcpkg for most dependencies.
 For the WebAssembly version, it uses Emscripten to compile with vcpkg for most dependencies as well.

 It can emulate the original Chip8, the SCHIP1.1, SCHIPC and Xo-Chip.
 Currently, no sound is implemented, but it is planned.

+Platforms:

+- [x] Windows
+- [x] Linux
+- [x] macOS
+- [x] WebAssembly

 Emulated consoles: